fmbot-discord/docs/docs/supporter.md

 #### Can I cancel or change my subscription?

 Yes, you can cancel a recurring contribution at any time.
 To do so, go to [OpenCollective](https://opencollective.com/) and sign in.
 After signing in go to 'Manage Contributions' where you can change your subscription.

+#### I just bought supporter, what now?

+Join [our Discord](https://discord.gg/6y3jJjtDqK) and create a thread in #help.
+A staff member will apply it to your account as soon as possible.